voder-ai/create-fastify-ts/docs/testing-strategy.md

   - Port auto‑discovery and strict `PORT` semantics for the dev server.
   - `DEV_SERVER_SKIP_TSC_WATCH` behavior in test mode.
   - Hot‑reload behavior when compiled files in `dist/src/` change.
+  - **Initial TypeScript compilation scenario** – testing that `npm run dev` works correctly when starting from a fresh project without a pre-built `dist/` folder.

 - `src/generated-project.test-helpers.ts` – encapsulates creating full generated projects in OS temp directories, linking `node_modules` from the repo, running `tsc` builds, and starting the compiled server from `dist/src/index.js`.
 Use these helpers when you need to:
   - Verify production builds and runtime behavior of generated projects (for example, `/health` responses and absence of `src/` in logs).